zakeyah/reading-note/class-02.md

 * (>=) greater than or equal
 * (<=) less than or equal

-#  # Then it talk about logical operators :
+#  # what is the logical operators ?
 * (&&) logical and
 * (||) logical or
 * (!) logical not

-#  IF STATEMENTS & ELSE STATEMENTS
+# HOW WE WRITE IF STATEMENTS & ELSE STATEMENTS
 ![](https://cdn.programiz.com/sites/tutorial2program/files/java-if-else-if-statement.png)